A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Proofs and Auxiliary Results

-As a starting point, we will take Theorem 2 from \citet{kroll} and generalise it to triangular arrays.
+As a starting point, we will generalise Theorem 2 in \cite{kroll} to triangular arrays.
 We will have to assume stronger moment conditions, but the proofs will be mostly similar.
-For ease of readability, we include this theorem here.
-Note that this theorem is a weaker result than Theorem \ref{thm:zschlange} (i) since it only gives us weak convergence instead of convergence in $d_1$.
+Note that Theorem 2 in \cite{kroll} is a weaker result than Theorem \ref{thm:zschlange} since it only gives us weak convergence instead of convergence in $d_1$.
+The only real difference from the original proof of Theorem 2 in \cite{kroll} lies in the CLT that we use.